 Who is a Candidate for Top Surgery?

 Candidates have a strong desire for top surgery and have seen a mental health professional who has given them the diagnosis of gender dysphoria.
 Candidates do not need to be taking hormones.
-Ideal candidate are in good, health, are non-smokers and near their ideal weight.
-They should have support, both emotional and physical, for the post op care.
+Ideal candidates are in good, health, are non-smokers, and near their ideal weight.
+They should have support, both emotional and physical, for post-op care.